taetark/taetark/README.md

 # 💫 About Me:
 Hello!
 My name is Arien Alabar and I'm currently a second year Psychology Student with a minor in Computing Science & Bioinformatics.

 🪴I currently freelance in web design and am working towards my UX/UI certification.

-🥬 I've been coding since I was in middle school and my first ever project was in Scratch 😆
+🥬I've been coding since I was in middle school and my first ever project was in Scratch 😆

 fun fact: ☕ I am a matcha lover & I love Smiskis <3